 Infants should be exclusively breastfed until around 6 months of age.
 Breast milk should be given until at least 1 year of age because it provides iron in a form that is very easy to absorb.
 If babies are not breastfed, then they should receive infant formula until they are 1 year of age.

 At around 6 months, solid foods should be introduced to help babies get enough iron to meet their growing demands.
 Meat purees or iron-fortified cereals are good choices.

 - Cow’s milk should not be given in the first year of life.
 It is not a good source of iron and can cause stomach upsets with some bleeding in the gut and further iron loss.

-- Tea should not be given to preschoolers as it prevents iron absorption.
+- Tea should also not be given to preschoolers as it prevents iron absorption.

 Make sure your child’s diet is well balanced and contains a wide variety of the iron-rich foods mentioned above.
 Refer to Plunket guidelines on when to introduce different foods.
-A liquid iron supplement may be necessary if your child has iron deficiency.
+An iron supplement may be needed if your child has iron deficiency.